IshraqueSarwar/symmetrical-Abrain-cell/README.md

 	3. Tensor print() func should always show decimal place
 	4. Precompiled headers to speed up compilation time?
 	5. Work on n/tensor & n-tensor overload for t1d and t2d.
-	6. Maybe develop += etc operators for cross class??
-	7. try to replicate random_randn just like numpy random.
+	6. try to replicate random_randn just like numpy random.
-	8. try to fix the random_randn's seed functionality.
+	7. try to fix the random_randn's seed functionality.
-	9. Tensor::tensor = other.tensor ---> Tensor::set(other.get());